-The elementary entrance hallway has been designated as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
+The campus has a designated area approved nonschool materials to be placed for voluntary viewing or collection by students.
 [See policy FNAA for more information.]

 A student may appeal a decision in accordance with policy FNG(LOCAL).
 Any student who sells, posts, circulates, or distributes nonschool material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
 Materials displayed without approval will be removed.